hmrc/assets-frontend/assets/patterns/page-not-found/README.md

 - types or copies a web address for a page that does not exist
 - types or copies a web address incorrectly

-Test all links and buttons to make sure work.
+Test all links and buttons to make sure they work.
 Remember to [do the hard work to make it simple](https://www.gov.uk/guidance/government-design-principles#do-the-hard-work-to-make-it-simple).

 Make sure any web addresses in your service, letters, forms and on GOV.UK are for pages that exist or redirect to pages that exist.